niklasrosseck/Pi-Hole-Blocklists/README.md

 # Including in Pi Hole

 To use these blocklists in your Pi Hole you need to add them to your adlist.
 You can do this in the web interface of Pi Hole.
+Just add the raw github link of a blocklist under Group Management/Adlists.